 Using the same scenario as general examples for technique #1, an AJAX-based search application makes use of a left sidebar to allow the user to apply filters to the search results.

 In this example, the developer does not want to add a Submit button because of a lack of screen space or other design constraints.
-Instead, the developer uses hidden text in the left navigation window to notify a screen reader user that choosing a selection will refresh the search results.
-Although this text is hidden from the sighted user, the screen reader user will hear it each time they traverse the left sidebar, prior to making filter selections.
+Instead, the developer adds text in the left navigation window preceding the filter selection to notify the user that choosing a selection will refresh the search results.
+The text is also programmatically made available to the screen reader so that a screen reader user will hear it each time they traverse the left sidebar, prior to making filter selections.

-For additional information, refer to WCAG 2.0 examples of describing what will happen before a change to a form control that causes a change of context to occur is made (link resides outside of ibm.com).
+For additional information, refer to WCAG 2.0 examples of describing what will happen before a change to a form control that causes a change of context to occur is made.

 Perform the following unit tests.